Guide for Authors

 • Declaration of funding: All forms of financial support, including grants or pharmaceutical company support, should be mentioned on the title page.
 Please include the following statement on the title page if you have no funding support. he author(s) received NO financial support for the preparation, research, authorship, and publication of this manuscript.'

 • Declaration of ethical approval for study: Please declare the ethical approval obtained for conducting this study.
-This should include the name of the approving body (Institutional Review Board/ Ethics Committee etc.), the approval number, and the approval date. f your institution does not require ethical approval for reporting individual cases, case series, etc., or you have a waiver of ethical approval (e.g., basic science
+This should include the name of the approving body (Institutional Review Board/ Ethics Committee etc.), the approval number, and the approval date. f your institution does not require ethical approval for reporting individual cases, case series, etc., or you have a waiver of ethical approval (e.g., basic science studies involving cadaver specimens etc.), please state so.

 • Declaration of informed consent: Please declare that there is no information (names, initials, hospital identification numbers, or photographs) in the submitted manuscript that can be used to identify patients.
 If there is identifiable information and this information is essential for scientific reasons, written informed consent must be obtained from the patient (parent or guardian) and submitted along with the manuscript.

-• Acknowledgements: All persons who have made substantial contributions, but have not met the criteria for authorship, should be acknowledged here.
+• Acknowledgments: All persons who have made substantial contributions, but have not met the criteria for authorship, should be acknowledged here.
 Examples include somebody who provided technical help, writing or administrative assistance, or the head of the department that provided general support.

 Types of Articles (Details are below)